pingcap/tidb-operator/en/initialize-a-cluster.md

     kubectl create secret generic tidb-secret --from-literal=root=<root-password> --namespace=<namespace>
     ```

-- If you also want to create more than one user automatically, add the desired username and the password in the above command.
+- If you want to create more than one user, add the desired username and the password in the above command.
 For example:

     {{< copyable "shell-regular" >}}